 • Frequency: Daily prices are fetched and resampled to monthly frequency for signal computation.
 Daily granularity is retained for drawdown and NAV calculations.

-2. Backtest Mechanics
+3. Backtest Mechanics

 • Starting NAV: Normalized to $100 at the beginning of each backtest.

-3. Transaction Costs & Slippage
+4. Transaction Costs & Stress-Adjusted Slippage

 All backtests include realistic transaction cost modeling.
 Costs are not set to zero — they are deducted from portfolio returns at every rebalance.

 • Base cost: 10 basis points (0.10%) per one-way trade, applied proportionally to portfolio turnover at each rebalance.
-For example, a full 100% portfolio rotation incurs 0.10% in costs; a partial 30% rotation incurs 0.03%.
+A full 100% portfolio rotation incurs 0.10% in costs; a partial 30% rotation incurs 0.03%.

-4. Survivorship & Selection Bias
+5. Survivorship & Selection Bias

-• Faithful implementation: We implement each strategy as described by its original author(s).
+• Faithful implementation.
+We implement each strategy as described by its original author(s).
 No proprietary optimization or curve-fitting is applied on top of published rules.

-5. Synthetic / Proxy Data (Fallback Chain)
+6. Synthetic / Proxy Data (Fallback Chain)

 Many ETFs have limited history.
 To produce longer backtests, we use proxy data for periods before an ETF existed: